You will need

 How does it work?

 Plastic?
 In milk?
 Well, sort of.
 You made a substance called CASEIN.
 It’s from the latin word meaning “cheese.”
-CasEin occurs when the protien in the milk meets the acid in the vinegar.
+Casein occurs when the protein in the milk meets the acid in the vinegar.
 The casein in milk does not mix with the acid and so it forms blobs.
-True plastics, called poymers, are a little different.
+True plastics, called polymers, are a little different.
 If you want to make a true plastic and learn more about polymers, try the Homemade Slime experiment.
 Have fun!

 MAKE IT AN EXPERIMENT

 The project above is a DEMONSTRATION.
 To make it a true experiment, you can try to answer these questions: